 - Potato Chipper

-- weighing scales (for weighing healthy extras etc)
+- weighing scales (for weighing foods precisely)

 - measuring cups and spoons